-Additionally, as a non-denominational Seminary with a relatively high population of individuals who are often not embraced in traditional religious settings, we have no tolerance for anyone being harassed or penalized for their beliefs, appearance or lifestyle.
-We vow to promote environments where all persons and perspectives are welcomed.
-While it is acceptable for viewpoints to be challenged within the classroom, we aim to ensure that such discourse remains tactful and productive.
+Additionally, as a non-denominational Seminary with a high enrollment of individuals who are often not embraced in traditional religious settings, we have no tolerance for anyone being harassed or penalized for their beliefs, appearance or lifestyle.
+We vow to promote an environment where all persons and perspectives are welcomed.
+While it is acceptable for viewpoints to be challenged within the classroom, we aim to ensure that all discourse remains tactful and productive.